IBM/ibm-event-automation/event-streams/cr-examples/eventstreams/openshift/README.md

-# Event Streams samples for OpenShift Container Platform
+# Event Streams samples for the Red Hat OpenShift Container Platform

-This directory provides sample configuration for installing Event Streams on OpenShift Container Platform .
+This directory provides sample configurations for installing Event Streams on the OpenShift Container Platform.

 These range from smaller deployments for non-production development or general experimentation to large scale clusters ready to handle a production workload.